 or by email: firstname.lastname@example.org

-WIOA Career and Employment Exploration is a youth employment and college readiness program for youth ages 16 to 21.
+Career Readiness Program (CRP) is a youth employment and college readiness program for youth ages 16 to 24.
+Through intense Case Management, we offer services to both In-School-Youth (ISY) and Out-of-School-Youth (OSY).
 We provide paid and unpaid work experiences, drop-out prevention activities, alternative secondary school offerings, occupational skills training, leadership development, adult mentoring and counseling.
-Through the mentoring and leadership of our staff the students are able to stay motivated to graduate high school, succeed in the workplace, and prepare a post-high school plan for college or permanent employment.
+Through the mentoring and leadership of our staff the students are able to achieve goals such as staying motivated to graduate high school, re-engaging with high school, succeeding in the workplace, and prepare a post-secondary education plan for college or permanent employment.
 Our hardworking and highly motivated youth participate in workplace skills-building activities and trainings, internships, leadership development, and college exploration and application assistance.

-HARP (Howard Area Reading Program) serves approximately 40 Gale Academy students who are performing significantly below their grade level peers in reading and who been recommended for literacy intervention.
-This 30-year-old program offers one-to-one tutoring and is held at the Good News Church on Tuesdays and Thursdays for second graders and on Mondays and Wednesdays for third and fourth graders.
+HARP (Howard Area Reading Program) serves approximately 40 Gale Math & Science Academy students who are performing significantly below their grade level peers in reading and who been recommended for literacy intervention.
+This 40-year-old program offers one-to-one tutoring and is held at Gale Math & Science Academy on Tuesdays and Thursdays for second graders and on Mondays and Wednesdays for third and fourth graders.
 The instructional framework is based on the National Louis University clinic model.
-Program training and on site monitoring is conducted by National Louis trained supervisors.
+Program training and on-site monitoring are conducted by HACC staff who are National Louis trained supervisors.

 The SHARP (Seeing a Healthy Active Rogers Park) program is a multi-pronged and collaborative approach aimed at preventing the overweight and obesity epidemic among the Rogers Park community by enabling participants to make informed healthy decisions.
-SHARP provides engaging activities to 210 low-income youth and adults, within two focus areas: Nutrition Education and Physical Fitness.
-A Registered Dietitian (RD) spreads the healthy living message through creative, age-appropriate workshops in Howard Area Community Center’s Youth Services and four after-school programs.
+SHARP provides engaging activities to 200+ low-income youth and adults, within two focus areas: Nutrition Education and Physical Fitness.
+A Registered Dietitian (RD) spreads the healthy living message through creative, age-appropriate workshops in Howard Area Community Center’s Youth Development Services Programs.

-The HACCClubhouse Network Arts and Technology Center provides a creative and safe after-school learning environment where young people (ages 14-18) from under-served communities work with adult mentors to explore their own ideas, develop skills, and build confidence in themselves through the use of technology.
-The Computer Clubhouse provides opportunities for youth to exchange multicultural information with other teens worldwide.
+The HACCClubhouse Network (Teen Arts and Technology Center) provides a creative and safe after-school learning environment where young people (ages 14-18) from under-served communities work with adult mentors to explore their own ideas, develop skills, and build confidence in themselves through the use of technology.
+The Clubhouse provides opportunities for youth to exchange multicultural information with other teens worldwide.
 Youth are introduced to computer technologies relevant to 21st century careers in a global arena.
 We encourage youth to work on projects related to their own interests and aim to create a sense of community where young people work together with support and inspiration from adult mentors.
-Areas of Development may include: Graphic Arts, Web Design, Video Production, Music Engineering, Robotics, 3-D Design and Animation.
+Areas of Development may include: Graphic Design, Web Design, Video Production, Music Engineering, Robotics, 3-D Design Visual Arts and Animation.

 Youth Arts & Technology Center